 This is a reference of common Isabelle settings variables.
 Note that the list is somewhat open-ended.
 Third-party utilities or interfaces may add their own selection.
-Variables that are special in some sense are marked with \.
+Variables that are special in some sense are marked with .

-USER\HOME\ Is the cross-platform user home directory.
-On Unix systems this is usually the same as HOME, but on Windows it is the regular home directory of the user, not the one of within the Cygwin root file-system.
+USER_HOME Is the cross-platform user home directory.
+On Unix systems this is usually the same as HOME, but on Windows it is the regular home directory of the user, not the one of within the Cygwin root file-system.1

-&lt;sup>1Cygwin itself offers another choice whether its HOME should point to the /home directory tree or the Windows user home.
+1Cygwin itself offers another choice whether its HOME should point to the /home directory tree or the Windows user home.

-- ISABELLE\HOME\ is the location of the top-level Isabelle distribution directory.
+- ISABELLE_HOME is the location of the top-level Isabelle distribution directory.
 This is automatically determined from the Isabelle executable that has been invoked.
-Do not attempt to set ISABELLE\HOME yourself from the shell! - ISABELLE\HOME\USER is the user-specific counterpart of ISABELLE\HOME.
-The default value is relative to \$USER\HOME/.isabelle, under rare circumstances this may be changed in the global setting file.
-Typically, the ISABELLE\HOME\USER directory mimics ISABELLE\HOME to some extend.
-In particular, site-wide defaults may be overridden by a private \$ISABELLE\HOME\USER/etc/settings. - ISABELLE\PLATFORM\FAMILY\ is automatically set to the general platform family: linux, macos, windows.
-Note that platformdependent tools usually need to refer to the more specific identification according to ISABELLE\PLATFORM64, ISABELLE\PLATFORM32, ISABELLE\WINDOWS\PLATFORM64, ISABELLE\WINDOWS\PLATFORM32. - ISABELLE\PLATFORM64\, ISABELLE\PLATFORM32\ indicate the standard Posix platform: x86\64 for 64 bit and x86 for 32 bit, together with a symbolic name for the operating system (linux, darwin, cygwin).
-All platforms support 64 bit executables, some platforms also support 32 bit executables.

-In GNU bash scripts, it is possible to use the following expressions (with quotes) to specify a preference of 64 bit over 32 bit:
+Do not attempt to set ISABELLE_HOME yourself from the shell! - ISABELLE_HOME_USER is the user-specific counterpart of ISABELLE_HOME.
+The default value is relative to \$USER_HOME/.isabelle, under rare circumstances this may be changed in the global setting file.
+Typically, the ISABELLE_HOME_USER directory mimics ISABELLE_HOME to some extend.
+In particular, site-wide defaults may be overridden by a private \$ISABELLE_HOME_USER/etc/settings. - ISABELLE_PLATFORM_FAMILY is automatically set to the general platform family (linux, macos, windows).
+Note that platform-dependent tools usually need to refer to the more specific identification according to ISABELLE_PLATFORM64, ISABELLE_WINDOWS_PLATFORM64, ISABELLE APPLE PLATFORM64. - ISABELLE_PLATFORM64 indicates the standard Posix platform (x86_64, arm64), together with a symbolic name for the operating system (linux, darwin, cygwin). - ISABELLE_WINDOWS_PLATFORM64, ISABELLE_WINDOWS_PLATFORM32 indicate the native Windows platform: both 64 bit and 32 bit executables are supported here. - In GNU bash scripts, a preference for native Windows platform variants may be specified like this (first 64 bit, second 32 bit): - "\${ISABELLE_WINDOWS_PLATFORM64:-\${ISABELLE_WINDOWS_PLATFORM32:-\$ISABELLE_PLATFORM64}}" - ISABELLE_APPLE_PLATFORM64 indicates the native Apple Silicon platform (arm64-darwin if available), instead of Intel emulation via Rosetta (ISABELLE_PLATFORM64=x86_64-darwin). - ISABELLE_TOOL is automatically set to the full path name of the isabelle executable. - ISABELLE_IDENTIFIER refers to the name of this Isabelle distribution, e.g. "Isabelle2021-1".

-"\${ISABELLE\PLATFORM64:-\$ISABELLE\PLATFORM32}"